 To verify the fair value of Airbus A320s and A321s leased by the Group in 2017, management engaged an external independent appraiser.
-Based on information on the fair value of the aircraft provided by the independent The option to purchase the aircraft at a price that is expected appraiser and analysis of other information, the Group classified these arrangements as operating leases.
+Based on information on the fair value of the aircraft provided by the independent appraiser and analysis of other information, the Group classified these arrangements as operating leases.

-as well as the adequacy of the scope of work done.
+We assessed the competence and objectivity of the independent appraiser, as well as the adequacy of the scope of work done.
 In particular, we performed the following procedures:

-- review of the methodology used to determine the aircraft value, taking external factors into account; - analysis of the conformity of the technical characteristics of the evaluated aircraft and similar aircraft; - verification of the mathematical correctness of the calculations; - test of the input data (type and production date) on aircraft and the cost of installed additional equipment (provided by management to the external expert).
+- review of the methodology used to determine the aircraft value, taking external factors into account; - analysis of the conformity of the technical characteristics of the evaluated aircraft and similar aircraft; - verification of the mathematical correctness of the calculations; - test of the input data (type and production date) on aircraft and the cost of installed additional equipment (provided by management to